2010–11 Cornell Big Red women's ice hockey season

-The 2010–11 Cornell Big Red women's ice hockey team will represent Cornell University in the 2010–11 NCAA Division I women's ice hockey season.
-The Big Red will be coached by Doug Derraugh and assisted by Dani Bilodeau and Edith Zimmering.
-The Big Red is a member of the Eastern College Athletic Conference and will attempt to win the NCAA Women's Ice Hockey Championship.
+The 2010–11 Cornell Big Red women's ice hockey team represented Cornell University in the 2010–11 NCAA Division I women's ice hockey season.
+The Big Red was coached by Doug Derraugh and assisted by Dani Bilodeau and Edith Zimmering.
+The Big Red is a member of the Eastern College Athletic Conference and was semifinalist at the NCAA Women's Ice Hockey Championship.
 The Big Red were ranked eighth nationally, had a 17–8–6 overall, and posted a 14–2–6 record in ECAC Hockey last season.
-All of their home games will be played at Lynah Rink.
+All of their home games were played at Lynah Rink.